 Experiment with different brand activations.

 You know who these customers are.
 Analyse your marketing data.
 Track their interactions and purchase history.
 Build customer profiles of your best customer types.
 Use these to build your marketing plan.

 Customer service matters a lot with subscription models.
-It needs to feel personal, authentic and efficient.
-Set up your people, systems and processes to deliver that level of service for your customers.
+It should feel personal, authentic and efficient.
+Set up your people, systems and processes to deliver a great experience for customers.

 Consider how to keep customer loyalty going for existing subscribers.
 Give them a positive experience and they’ll tell their friends about it.
 Good word of mouth works better than any sales message you send out.

 Keeping these customers happy now, brings you more sales in the future.

 When they work well, subscription models deliver many benefits.
 For you and your customers.
 But they’re not easy to do.

 Be clear on the customer’s need.
 Subscription models must solve needs better than what’s currently available.
 If they don’t, customers will never sign up.
 Build your competitive strategy and positioning.
 Create a relevant and engaging brand identity and customer experience that makes customers happy to subscribe.
 Check every step of the customer journey.
 Do everything you can to make every interaction a great experience which keeps customers happy.

 That’s a business model we can all subscribe to.

 Check out our e-Commerce planning guide for more e-Commerce business approaches.
 See also our competitive strategy article for more on e-Commerce benefits.
 Or get in touch, if you’d like specific advice on how to set up subscription models for your business.